Techshailesh/Python/Basics/lists_tuples_basics.md

 A tuple is a collection of Python objects separated by commas, which is similar to a List.
 The most crucial difference between the two of them is the mutability.

 :white_check_mark: list is a mutable object.
+We enclose lists in square brackets [].

-:negative_squared_cross_mark: A tuple is immutable
+:negative_squared_cross_mark: A tuple is immutable.
+We enclose tuples in parentheses().

-We enclose tuples in parentheses(), and lists in square brackets [].
-The elements inside a list or a tuple can be of a heterogenous type, which means you can mix different types of objects
+*The elements inside a list or a tuple can be of a heterogenous type, which means you can mix different types of objects